 The Trek Marlin 5 is another popular, good quality hardtail mountain bike favoured by trail riders, entry level riders, avid cyclists and off-road riding enthusiasts.
-Garnering a lot of hype, which comes as no surprise; following its predecessor the Marlin 4, the Marlin 5 has been described as ideal for both on and off trail cycling.
-Now, you may be wondering whether the Marlin 5 really is as great as it claims to be – check out our Trek Marlin 5 review on this hard-hitter from the Marlin series.
+Garnering a lot of hype, which comes as no surprise; following its predecessor the Marlin 4, the 5 has been described as ideal for both on and off trail cycling.
+Now, you may be wondering whether the 5 really is as great as it claims to be – check out our Trek Marlin 5 review on this hard-hitter from the Marlin series.

 |Frame and Frame Size||Alpha Silver Aluminum Frame 135x5mm QR|

 |Rear hub||Formula DC27 alloy|